joejenett/simply/_posts/2022-07-17-a-call-to-web-explorers.md

 summary:
 comments: true
 ---
-Just this morning, a nudge from a [pinboard friend](https://pinboard.in/u:ramblinggit) reminds me of a familiar netizen’s [projects](https://m15o.ichi.city/site/projects.html), particularly [Status Cafe](https://status.cafe/).
+Just this morning, a nudge from a [pinboard friend](https://pinboard.in/u:ramblinggit) reminds me of a familiar project, [Status Cafe](https://status.cafe/).
 I just gots to explore it again!

 Damn, [this](https://status.cafe/users/biko) seems awfully familiar to me.
 Oh yeah.
 I shared [his garden](https://bikobatanari.art/garden.html) at the wiki - in fact, I had to create a [delightful.finds](https://wiki.jenett.org/delightful.finds:04-10-21) category for it.
 It was fun then and it’s fun again now!
 Then I check out [another user](https://status.cafe/users/forest):
 >gotta remind myself, every day, that i dont HAVE to fully render my art. i can just doodle. i can just sketch. dont touch that paintbrush